 12. Don’t cram as much as possible on to the page: One page is a good, readable, concise length.
 Aim to be succinct – and don’t attempt to wedge in more words than really fit onto a page by making your font, spacing or margins tiny.
 That just makes the synopsis difficult-to-read, which is the opposite of what you want to achieve.

 13. Don’t include chapter breakdowns or mini-summaries of the content of individual bits of your book.
-This isn’t your working plan – the agent doesn’t need to see all that stuff.
+This isn’t your working plan – the agent or publisher doesn’t need to see all that stuff.

 14. Go for story rather than ‘themes’: Tell us what drives your novel but don’t give a list of themes or imagery with the idea that this will make it seem more deep and meaningful.
 It’s only worth mentioning themes if your book explores a big issue or if it’s majorly concerned with – for instance – grief, as the driving force of the story.